Absa1072/ClassCheck/README.md

 - **Instructor Dashboard** – Instructors can view and manage attendance records.
 - **Attendance Reports** – Generate reports to analyze student participation.
 - **Automated Syncing** – Attendance data is stored and updated in real-time.

+## License
+Have a look at the license file for details.